qbaocaca/boys_classifier/README.md

 # image_classification on boys dataset

-### _On this assignment, I create a custom dataset of 5 male models.
-I conduct a full pytorch training pipeline, implement the model architecture, and do hyper-parameter search to help increase the accuracy._
+### _On this assignment, I create a custom dataset of 5 male modelsin a full pytorch training pipeline.
+I use a pretrained model and transfer learning, as well as do hyper-parameter search to help increase the accuracy._

 &nbsp;

 ### Analysis and evaluation are documented here.
-Please check them out yourself.

 ### - _Full Pytorch training pipeline on image classification task [ part1 ]_